mybest

 Color Reproduction

-When it came to satisfactory color reproduction, we were looking for a projector that can accurately reproduce the colors we see in real life—whether it's the sky, skintones, nature scenes, or buildings.
+When it came to satisfactory color reproduction, we looked for a projector that could accurately reproduce the colors we see in real life—whether it's the sky, skin tones, nature scenes, or buildings.
 Here's how we conducted our tests.

 4. Image Clarity